BirthdayResearch/jellyfishsdk/CONTRIBUTING.md

 # DeFiChain Jellyfish Contributing Guide

-## All features must be united tested with accepted coverage.
+## All features must be unit tested with accepted coverage.
 (Target 100%)

 Each package or functionality must be accompanied by full coverage testing.